 It automatically discovers and maps your critical storage services and components, so you don’t need to do this manually.
 For alert purposes, it also integrates with ServiceNow, PagerDuty, and Jira.

 eG Enterprise storage monitor is a reporting, diagnostic, and monitoring tool designed specifically for storage infrastructure.
 It includes a centralized console where you can see all your network’s storage devices and examine performance metrics across tiers, helping you more easily discover and troubleshoot bottlenecks.
 It can cover numerous different types of storage devices and provides excellent data on fiber channel switches, host ports, controllers, LUNs, physical disks, caches, enclosures, and hosts.

 The eG Enterprise tool provides performance baselines alongside historical trends and reports, so you can figure out how much capacity you currently have, then plan for future growth.
 The performance features allow you to see whether the traffic in any disk group is abnormally high, or whether any disks are slow during read or write operations.
 You can also see if the disk array has a lot of outstanding requests.
 These features allow you to pinpoint where in the storage infrastructure any performance problems are coming from.

 Best Storage Array Monitor

 Out of all the products on the market for managing your storage arrays and data systems, my recommendation is to check out Storage Resource Monitor.
 It’s a high-quality, professional storage monitoring solution with all the tools you need for capacity planning, performance management, and keeping your storage systems totally under control.
 SRM also comes with a fully functional 30-day free trial, so you can check it out and see if you like it.

-Best Database Management Software in 2019 – Performance matters at every level of your business, from front-end applications to database access and storage setups.
+Best Database Management Software – Performance matters at every level of your business, from front-end applications to database access and storage setups.
 Check out my reviews of the best database management software, so you can make sure each part of your network is properly managed and tuned.